Audio Chants

 Disciple of the excellent Buddha,

-May the power of her qualities be a blessing to us
+May the power of her enlightenment be a blessing to us.

 Attained to the supreme state,

-May the power of her qualities be a blessing to us.
+May the power of her liberation be a blessing to us.

 Most excellent of Dhamma teachers is Dhammadinnā,